0x60df/loophole/README.md

 ### Manual

-Download and save loophole.el to your `load-path`, and add the following lines to you init file.
+Download and save loophole.el to your `load-path`, and add the following lines to your init file.

 ``` emacs-lisp
 (require 'loophole)